 The Liberna Collection

 The collection comprises round four thousand objects, including famous incunabula – for example, Sebastian Brant’s Narrenschiff (Ship of Fools), the Schedelsche Weltchronik (Schedel’s World Chronicle), the Koberger Bible, or Albrecht Dürer’s Apokalypse (The Apocalypse) – as well as highlights of the art of printing of later years – for instance, the Elsevier Bible, or a complete Blaue Atlas.
-The graphic art collection includes numerous German and Dutch masters; but the main focus of the collection is on Albrecht Dürer and Rembrandt van Rijn.
+The graphic art collection includes numerous German and Dutch masters; the main focus of the collection is on Albrecht Dürer and Rembrandt van Rijn.

 Archive and Collection